arjunghai/aditiLearnsPy/README.md

 # This is Below Average Preschool Report Cards

 After years of working in the sanitation department of This is Below Average Preschool (TIBAP), you have finally achieved your life long dream of working as the assistant to the assistant of the assistant principal of TIBAP.
-As the assistant to the assistant of the assistant, your first job is to make sure scores are sent out in a timely manner.
+As the assistant to the assistant of the assistant principal, your first job is to make sure report cards are sent out in a timely manner.

 Last week, you sent out an email requesting that teachers fill out a form for all their students in the following format: